 - Match your resume paper and your cover letter paper and envelope.

-The Law School computer labs are both equipped with a laser printer.
+Printers: The Law School computer labs are both equipped with laser printers.
 Career Services in Room 116 also provides printing access and resume paper.

 You are also advised to bring or email a draft of your resume to Dean Walker for review before uploading it to HIRE Bowen.
 Of course, you are free to visit the office at any time, but you may want to make an appointment so you are assured of the time you need.